 Did you know that a large part of how we respond to the world, interact in relationships, think of and talk to ourselves is determined by shadows from our past?
 These shadows, or implicit memories, which are below conscious awareness, cannot be directly measured or retrieved yet are very real and can prevent healthy relationships, achieving goals, and happiness.

-In her book, Rewire Your Brain For Love, Marsha Lucas, PhD, neuropsychologist, psychotherapist, and self-described neuroscience geek, calls implicit memories the “unthought known” and labels them the “unconscious effects of your past experiences.”
+In her book, Rewire Your Brain for Love: Creating Vibrant Relationships Using the Science of Mindfulness, Marsha Lucas, PhD, neuropsychologist, psychotherapist, and self-described neuroscience geek, calls implicit memories the “unthought known” and labels them the “unconscious effects of your past experiences.”
 Implicit memories are the nonverbal recordings formed when the hippocampus, in the brain, is not online to contextualize and organize the information.
 She writes: